nrc-cnrc/Raith_GDSII/README.md

 Raith_GDSII MATLAB toolbox
 ==========================

-*Version 1.0*
+*Version 1.1*

 The four class definitions in this toolbox provide a simple, versatile, and scriptable means of generating patterns for [Raith](www.raith.com) electron-beam lithography (EBL) and focused ion beam (FIB) tools using [MATLAB](www.mathworks.com/products/matlab/).

-This toolbox was developed at the [National Institute for Nanotechnology](www.nint.ualberta.ca) (NINT), a joint initiative between the Government of Canada, the Government of Alberta, the [National Research Council Canada](www.nrc-cnrc.gc.ca) (NRC), and the [University of Alberta](www.ualberta.ca).
+This toolbox was developed at the [National Institute for Nanotechnology](nint-innt.ca) (NINT), a joint initiative between the Government of Canada, the Government of Alberta, the [National Research Council Canada](www.nrc-cnrc.gc.ca) (NRC), and the [University of Alberta](www.ualberta.ca).

 Features